-6. Fiscal Year
+4. Fiscal Year

 CRA's fiscal year ends on the last Saturday in November, and accordingly, its fiscal year will periodically contain 53 weeks rather than 52 weeks.
-Both fiscal 2007 and 2006 are 52-week years.
+Fiscal 2008 is a 53-week year.
+Fiscal 2007 is a 52-week year.
 In a 52-week year, each of CRA's first, second, and fourth quarters includes twelve weeks, and its third quarter includes sixteen weeks.
 In a 53-week year, the fourth quarter includes thirteen weeks.

-7. Revenue Recognition
+5. Revenue Recognition